Becklyn/BecklynRadBundle/README.md

 # OAGM Base Bundle

-This bundle provides basic components for the usage with facebook.
+This bundle provides basic components for the usage with Symfony.